BETATry an improved version of this page

 Education technicians support teachers and lecturers of science, art, IT or design and technology by preparing equipment and materials, and helping in practical lessons.

 1. Entry requirements

-There are no set requirements but you'll usually need GCSEs at grades 9 to 4 (A* to C) or equivalent in English, maths and science.
+You'll usually need GCSEs at grades 9 to 4 (A* to C) in English, maths and science, or equivalent qualifications.
 You may also need A levels or a degree.

 Experience of working with students and knowledge of scientific or art and design techniques could help you get a job.

 You could also get into this job through an apprenticeship.